Last Updated on

-WHY GO: Country Music, Moonshine, The Back of the Dragon, great main street restaurants and shops: this little Southwest Virginia town of Marion, with a population of 6,000, packs a punch for tourists.
+WHY GO: Country Music, The Back of the Dragon, a strangely named State Park, and wonderful boutique hotel; this little Southwest Virginia town of Marion, with a population of 6,000, packs a punch for tourists.

 Things to Do in Marion VA

 HIKE: Hungry Mother State Park.
 Legends are funny things.
 Before the Marion-based martini-swilling newspaperman, Sherwood Anderson chimed in, officials suggested that this swath of forest be called “Walker’s Park” or “Royal Oak” or some other not-very gripping name that wouldn’t have drawn many tourists from the main road.
 How to promote a new State Park in a remote part of the country in 1936?
 Give it a compelling moniker and legend to go along with it.
 Purportedly, Anderson concocted the story of an Indian raiding party that killed off everyone but one woman, Molly, and her toddler child.
 When Molly died of starvation, her baby was found by rescuers to be wailing “Hungry…mother….hungry…mother.”

 Despite the dubious origins of the name, Hungry Mother SP is a beautiful spot encompassing 160 developed acres (on 2900 total) and a 105-acre lake, perfect for renting a paddleboat or stand-up paddleboard.
 Built by the CCC (Civilian Conservation Corps) and opened in 1936, the park still retains its early 20th century charms, with 17 miles of walking trails, a swimming beach and lots of picnic tables.
 Hike five miles around the lake and then 3 ½ miles up to Molly’s Knob and back for a great overview.